 Eating well is recommended in terms of staying healthy throughout one’s life.
 From childhood, eating vegetables, fruits and the like have been encouraged.
 They’re just as important for older adults.
 Exercise is much in the same boat.
 People at varying degrees of mobility will always find a workout that can work for them, such as yoga or taking brief walks.
 These activities are great at encouraging positive ageing.

 Encouraging positive ageing can be assisted by tapping into music therapy, eating well, staying active and being creative.

-Are you looking for residential aged care in Melbourne and Geelong?
+Are you looking for residential aged care in Melbourne or Geelong?
 Reach out to Homestyle Aged Care today!
 We have residential homes that provide quality Aged Care accommodation and services in Melbourne and Geelong, alongside options such as dementia specific care.